richmoba/540_Final/README.md

 # 540_Final
 540 Final project Python program that uses a camera to monitor human movement
-# Fall Detection with Orbbec 3D Depth Camera
+# Fall Detection with Camera's

-This project implements a fall detection system using an Orbbec 3D Depth Camera.
+This project implements a fall detection system using an  regular 2D cameras.
 It utilizes both Random Forest and Deep Learning models to classify falls based on extracted features from depth frames.

 ## Project Structure